born March 1885, Pasadena, Calif.

 He hailed from Pasadena in the Los Angeles area, and got an early start in the movie business and at Iverson.
 He was in his mid-40s by the end of the silent film era and had already amassed a lengthy resume as a DP.
 He hit the ground running in the 1930s, working steadily at Mascot Pictures during the first half of the decade before joining Republic in 1935 as part of the newly formed company’s acquisition of Mascot.
 He would remain at Republic for the next ten years before jumping to PRC soon after World War II.

 Early examples of Miller’s Iverson work include the Mascot serials Fighting With Kit Carson (1933), The Law of the Wild (1934, starring Rin Tin Tin) and Gene Autry’s breakthrough production The Phantom Empire (1935).
-While at Mascot, where dual DP credits were the norm, he shared cinematography duties on a long list of projects with either Jack Marta or William Nobles, both of whom would make the migration to Republic along with Miller and would continue to shoot at Iverson.
+While at Mascot, where dual DP credits were the norm, he shared cinematography duties on a long list of projects with either Jack Marta or William Nobles, both of whom would make the migration to Republic along with Miller and would continue to shoot extensively at Iverson.
 During his first year at Republic, he was often again paired with Marta.
 Presumably one of the two DPs handled the studio work while the other was sent on location — but which one did which?
-We would love to unlock that little secret, but our suspicion is that Miller, who was the veteran DP, got the more desirable studio assignments, while Marta — Miller's understudy, in a sense — had to suffer the hardships of Iverson.
+I would love to unlock that little secret, but my suspicion is that Miller, who was the veteran DP, got the more desirable studio assignments, while Marta — Miller's understudy, in a sense — had to suffer the hardships of Iverson.

 Miller was not yet a B-Western specialist when he arrived at Republic, although he did work on projects starring Gene Autry a few times early on.
 It was Mascot stablemate William Nobles, who had been shooting B-Westerns steadily since the silent era, who immediately established himself as the new company’s go-to B-Western shooter, landing the bulk of the prestigious shoots with Autry and John Wayne in those first few years at Republic.
 Miller typically handled more indoor-oriented fare at that point, and only later established himself as a powerhouse in B-Westerns, in outdoor adventure shoots ... and at Iverson.